StrongRay/Tensorflow-1.12-GPU-Ubuntu-18.04/README.md

 2018-12-19 18:24:11.943211: I tensorflow/core/common_runtime/gpu/gpu_device.cc:1001] 0:   N
 2018-12-19 18:24:11.943363: I tensorflow/core/common_runtime/gpu/gpu_device.cc:1115] Created TensorFlow device (/job:localhost/replica:0/task:0/device:GPU:0 with 1587 MB memory) -> physical GPU (device: 0, name: GeForce 940MX, pci bus id: 0000:01:00.0, compute capability: 5.0)
 ```
 We are good to go!
 Somehow ( pyschologically ) I found the output appearing pretty fast than the standard pip3 install tensorflow.
+Now with this documentation, when tensorflow 1.13 is stable and when 2.0 comes out in 2019, I have a reference to rebuild Tensorflow to suit my flavour of hardware and software combination.